CS 725/825 Computer Networks, IT 725 Network Technology

 1. (10 points) This question focuses on the concept of Autonomous System (AS) and Autonomous System Number (ASN).
 Find a tool (an online one is fine, it does not have to be a command line utility) that allows you to retrieve AS information and answer the following questions:

-1. What is the ASN of the University of Maine System (maine.edu)?
+1. What are the ASNs of ASs controlled by the University of New Hampshire System (usnh.edu)?

-2. List the IPv4 and IPv6 prefixes that are included in the University of Maine System's AS.
+2. List the IPv4 and IPv6 prefixes that are included in the University of New Hampshire System's ASs.

-3. Which ASs is the University of Maine System AS connected to?
+3. Which ASs is the University of New Hampshire System System ASs connected to?

-2. (10 points) Run traceroute from a computer on the UNH network (e.g., agate) to www.maine.edu.
-List the ASs and their ASNs encountered along the way. (traceroute will not be able to get all the way to the node that serves www.maine.com but you will get close enough to answer the question)
+2. (10 points) Run traceroute from a computer on the UNH network (e.g., from agate) to www.uvm.edu.
+List the ASs and their ASNs encountered along the way. (traceroute will not be able to get all the way to the node that serves www.uvm.edu but you will get close enough to answer the question)

-2. How many packets does it take to establish the TLS session (i.e., past 3-way handshake all the way to the packet that carries the HTTP HEAD request)?
+3. How many packets does it take to establish the TLS session (i.e., past the 3-way handshake all the way to the packet that carries the HTTP HEAD request)?

-3. Draw and annotate a ladder diagram showing the packets used to establish the TLS session.
+4. Draw and annotate a sequence (ladder) diagram showing the packets used to establish the TLS session.

 4. (10 points) The UNH Cybersecurity Training Module (see two screenshots below) makes the following dangerously wrong claims regarding sites served using HTTPS: